 Homework: Homework is assigned to all students at every grade level for a minimum of four days a week.
 All homework must be completed in full, signed by the parent/guardian, and returned by the beginning of the following school day.
-Student agendas must also be signed by the parent or guardian nightly, and turned in at the same time the homework is turned in.
-A fundamental parent understands that a parent signature on homework means it has been checked by the parent for neatness, accuracy, and completeness.
-If a student misses a homework assignment, does the wrong assignment, turns in an incomplete assignment or fails to have a parent signature on the assignment, the progressive steps of the infraction policy will be enforced.
-If the student does not understand a problem, the parent can write a note next to that problem so the teacher knows an attempt was made.
+Student agendas must also be signed by the parent or guardian nightly and turned in at the same time the homework is turned in.
+A fundamental parent understands that a parent's signature on homework means it has been checked by the parent for neatness, accuracy, and completeness.
+If a student misses a homework assignment, does the wrong assignment, turns in an incomplete assignment, or fails to have a parent's signature on the assignment, the progressive steps of the infraction policy will be enforced.
+If the student does not understand a problem, the parent can write a note next to that problem, so the teacher knows an attempt was made.
+Homework should be in class and turned in by 8:15 to avoid an infraction.